SoulStorm-Reforged/mod-eluna/src/LuaEngine/docs/USAGE.md

 ```

 ### Member functions
 Member functions, also called methods, are functions that require an userdata object to run.
 There are several different classes of objects that have different member functions.
-You can find all the member functions and their documentations from the [Eluna documentation](http://elunaluaengine.github.io/).
+You can find all the member functions and their documentations from the [Forge documentation](http://forgeluaengine.github.io/).

 Classes in C++ inherit each other.
-In Eluna member functions are also inherited.
+In Forge member functions are also inherited.
 For example objects of classes `Player` and `Creature` inherit all methods from `Unit` class.

 Methods are called by using `:` notation on the object.
 For example to get the player name you can call the GetName methods like this: `player:GetName()`